OngnPrends/pos_system/README.txt

 README

-To initialize the program:
+REQUIREMENTS:
+- VS Code, or any code editor
+- MySQL workbench or any SQL database design tool

+TO CREATE THE SYSTEM:

+- Copy or download all folders.
+NOTE: Keep the folder structure to avoid errors in calling the functions.
-1. Open MySQL and run schema.sql to create the database
+- Open MySQL workbench or your SQL database design tool
-2. Open VSCode and go to pos system folder
+- Copy all the content of schema.sql.
+Then paste it on its terminal.
+- Open VS Code.
+- Go to the folder where you save all the files.
+Then do the following:

-3. Open terminal and run npm init -y
+	1. Open the terminal and run: npm init -y
-4. Then run npm i express cors mysql2 ejs
+	2. Then run: npm i express cors mysql2 ejs
-5. Then run npm install --save-dev nodemon
+	3. Afterward, run this command: npm install --save-dev nodemon
-6. Open package.json, and enter these two under Scripts:
+	4. Open package.json, and enter these two under Scripts:
 		"start": "node server.js",
 	    	"dev": "npx nodemon server.js"
-7. Enter your mysql password on password on database.js
+	5. Open database.js
+	6. Make sure to update the host, user, password, and database base in your MySQL database.
-8. On Terminal, enter npm run dev
+	7. On Terminal, enter npm run dev.
+(You should see "Server listening on port 8080" on console)
-9. On browser, go to localhost:8080
+	8. On browser, go to localhost:8080